chud-lori/cornela/README.md

 Cornela helps engineers audit Linux container servers for shared-kernel escape risk.
 It checks host hardening, discovers container-like processes, profiles kernel exposure signals, and can watch live syscall sequences with eBPF.

-Status: `v0.1.0-alpha`.
+Status: alpha.
 Cornela is ready for public testing and defensive lab use, but it should not be treated as a mature production security product yet.

 ## Why This Tool Exists